 Investing Tips

-• A financial advisor can help you create a financial plan for your investing needs and goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- A financial advisor can help you create a financial plan for your investing needs and goals.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Financial advisors often require minimum investment amounts.
+- Some financial advisors require minimum investment amounts.
 If you’re just starting out, you might not be able to meet these minimums.
 A good alternative for new investors is a robo-advisor, an automated service that chooses investments based on your goals and keeps your portfolio properly balanced.
+However, not all advisors have minimum account size requirements, so if you’d prefer to work with a person, it’s still possible if you’re just starting to invest.

 Photo Credit: © iStock/grinvalds, © iStock/SasinParaksa, © iStock/Kerkez